Generalized forms of types N = 1, 2 and higher gauge theory: Introduction

 The mathematical formulation of these higher theories relies on higher algebraic and geometric structures.
-Algebraically, the framework generalizes that of ordinary gauge theory: while the latter is based on a Lie group $G$, its higher counterpart employs a Lie $n$-group.
-Specifically, a Lie (strict) 2-group \cite{JCBADL, JCBASC} is equivalently described by a Lie crossed module, consisting of two Lie groups connected by a homomorphism $H \stackrel{\bar{\alpha}}{\longrightarrow}G$ and a smooth $G$-action on $H$ satisfying compatibility conditions.
-Similarly, a Lie (strict) 3-group \cite{JFM, TRMV} corresponds to a Lie 2-crossed module, realized as a complex $L \stackrel{\bar{\beta}}{\longrightarrow}H \stackrel{\bar{\alpha}}{\longrightarrow}G$, endowed with compatible smooth $G$-actions on $L$ and $H$, together with a smooth map $ \left\{\cdot,\cdot \right\} :H \times H \longrightarrow L $.
-Geometrically, principal fiber bundles are generalized to principal $n$-bundles \cite{PLB, Wockel, Stevenson, BJ, Nikolaus11, Bunk}.
-This yields a complete differential-geometric framework for higher connections, curvatures and gauge transformations.
-The resulting structures for $n=2,3$ are summarized in Table~\ref{1}.
+Algebraically, strict 2-gauge theory is governed by a Lie crossed module, equivalently a strict Lie 2-group \cite{JCBADL,JCBASC}.
+It is specified by Lie groups $H$ and $G$, a homomorphism $\bar{\alpha}:H\to G$, and a smooth action $\bar{\triangleright}:G\times H\to H$ by automorphisms.
+Strict 3-gauge theory is similarly described by a Lie 2-crossed module \cite{JFM,TRMV}, specified by Lie groups $L$, $H$, and $G$, a complex $L \xrightarrow{\bar{\beta}} H \xrightarrow{\bar{\alpha}} G$, compatible smooth $G$-actions on $L$ and $H$, and a Peiffer lifting $\{\cdot,\cdot\}:H\times H\to L$.
+Geometrically, principal bundles are generalized to principal $n$-bundles (or higher principal bundles) \cite{PLB,Wockel,Stevenson,BJ,Nikolaus11,Bunk}, yielding the differential-geometric framework for higher connections, curvatures, and gauge transformations.
+For orientation, the corresponding local field content and gauge parameters for $n=2,3$ are summarized in Table~\ref{table1}.

-The final row of the table just lists the gauge transformation parameters.
-The table thus shows that the kinematical data of a higher gauge theory is encoded in multiple differential forms of increasing degree, valued in the corresponding higher algebra.
-This naturally leads to the question: can these higher gauge structures be described within a single, unified framework?
-Although higher categories \cite{Leinster, Simpson} provide one possible language, they often lack a directly unifiable formalism for concrete calculations.
+The last row lists the gauge transformation parameters.
+The table highlights a basic feature of higher gauge theory: its local kinematics is encoded in several differential forms of increasing degree, valued in the corresponding higher algebra.
+While higher categorical languages \cite{Leinster,Simpson} provide one conceptual approach to these structures, they do not by themselves furnish a uniform calculus well suited to concrete computations.

+Higher gauge theory also provides a natural arena for higher extensions of familiar gauge models.
+Yang–Mills-type dynamics admits higher-form generalizations \cite{Pfeiffer,Henneaux,Gastel,JCB02,Song1,SDH-BFYM}, and Chern–Simons theory admits higher analogues in higher dimensions \cite{Z-2021,Zucchini-2014-1,Zucchini-2016,Zucchini-2013,SDH4}.
+Although both higher Yang–Mills (HYM) and higher Chern–Simons (HCS) theories can be formulated within strict 2- and 3-gauge theory, existing constructions often employ different methods and notational conventions.
+This motivates the search for a unified framework in which HYM and HCS can be developed in parallel.